 Answer = $500 gain

 At $75, the call is “in the money” (“call up”) and the put is “out of the money” (“put down”).
-The put expires worthless, but the call is assigned (exercised), forcing the ABC shares to be sold at the call’s strike price.
-Shares were purchased for $40 and sold at $45, creating a $5 gain per share, or $500 overall.
-The call and put premiums offset each other, leaving the investor with an overall profit of $500.
+The put expires worthless, and the call is assigned, forcing the ABC shares to be sold at $45.

-The investor reaches their maximum gain when the market rises to or above $45.
-The best possible sale price for the stock is $45 due to the obligation of the short call.
-Whether the market price goes to $45 or $45,000, the investor locks in a $5 per share gain.
+The investor reaches maximum gain once the market rises to $45 or higher.
+Because of the short call obligation, the best possible sale price is $45.
+Whether the market price goes to $45 or $45,000, the investor is locked into a $5 per share gain.

 What if the market rises by a small amount?